-Hepatitis C is also spread by direct contact with an infected person's blood.
-Prior to donor screening, infection had been transmitted by blood and blood products.
+Hepatitis C is spread by contact with an infected person's blood.
+About 10% of people with hepatitis C virus infection have no recognised risk factor.

 Routes of hepatitis C transmission:

 Currently, the majority of cases in the UK are caused by sharing contaminated drug injecting equipment, less common routes are: